Subdivision Fundamentals

 Ms. Charlotte Muggeridge, Senior Associate, Harkness Henry

 Charlotte has a specialised skill range across resource management, property development, easements, subdivisions, local government and unit titles.
 Before joining Harkness Henry, she worked in local government and in private practice.
 Charlotte has presented seminars for the New Zealand Law Society, Survey & Spatial New Zealand, the Waikato Plan, and Auckland District Law Society on property law, subdivisions, and resource management law.
-Charlotte sits on the Waikato Conservation Board, and the Waikato Housing initiative.
+Charlotte has detailed knowledge of the proposed new resource management legalisation, the Natural and Built Environments Act.
+Charlotte sits on the Waikato Conservation Board, the Waikato Plan Leadership Committee, and the Waikato Housing initiative.
 Charlotte also has a passion for community governance and is a board member of the international World YWCA Board based in Geneva.
 Charlotte was awarded the Property Council Central Region Judge’s Choice award in 2022 for her contribution to the industry.

 WEB243NZA33Z